printablealice/draw_robots/README.md

 # draw_robots

 Code > Download ZIP

-Windows only: before extracting, right click the .zip file you downloaded > Properties > Unblock > OK I recommend you just put the extracted folder on your Desktop
+Windows only: Right click the .zip file you downloaded > Properties > Unblock > OK

+Extract such that draw_robots_main (or whatever the folder is called) sits on your Desktop

-see the relavent readme for your operating system (Windows or Mac)
+See the relavent readme for your operating system (Windows or Mac)